 - An improved UK-wide approach to amendments.

 The UK-wide release of a combined REC and R&D Form (the ‘IRAS Form’), as part of the IRAS v5.5 update, which took place on 28 June 2017 is one part of the programme.
-The implementation of a combined form is a step along the way to having simultaneous submission from IRAS for both ethical review (where applicable) and review against NHS standards.
-The REC and R&D Forms within IRAS were very similar in content and by creating one form, applicants have less forms to manage in IRAS and fewer authorisations to seek from sponsor representatives.
+A year later the IRAS v5.9 update enabled a single electronic submission of the IRAS Form and supporting documents for both ethical review (where applicable) and review against NHS/HSC standards for all studies in the UK.

 The Four Nations NHS/HSC Compatibility Programme is being undertaken for and supported by the UK Health Departments of England, Northern Ireland, Scotland and Wales.
 Further information about this programme is available at:https://www.nhsresearchscotland.org.uk/services/uk-wide-working